 "Very well, you may take your seat," Snape replied and Harry did just that.

-Harry sat down, pulled out his books he checked out from the library earlier, and began to study.
+Harry pulled out his library books and began to study.
 He expected to be alone in detention, so he was a bit surprised when Draco stopped by half an hour later to talk to Snape.

 "Professor Snape?"
 Draco asked, entering the office.